Sela Guia: Solo career

-In June 19, 2021, a few months after leaving MNL48, Sela signed an exclusive contract with Star Magic on their historic "Black Pen Day".
+On June 19, 2021, a few months after leaving MNL48, Sela signed an exclusive contract with Star Magic on their historic "Black Pen Day".
 Since then, she has been participating in a lot of Star Magic's gigs and started doing workshops with them.
 In January 2020, Sela appeared on ASAP Natin ‘To stage for a Star Magic Presents performance, marking the start of her solo career.
 She also appeared in the "Star Magic 30 All-Star Games" as part of the Star Hunt Volleyball Team last May 23, 2022.
 On the same month, Sela started her hosting career after the announcement that she will be part of PIE Channel's segment PIEsilog as a PIE jock (host), together with Frances Cabatuando, Tristan Ramirez, Raco Ruiz, Jae Miranda, and Eryka Lucas.
 In October 2022, Sela was moved to a new segment PIEnalo:Pinoy Games together with Eian Rances, Negi, Kevin Montillano, Nicki Morena, Ruth Paga, and Nonong Ballinan.
-In November 27, 2022, Sela became a guest host on the Dream Maker Online Hub with Sheena Belarmino.
+On November 27, 2022, Sela became a guest host on the Dream Maker Online Hub with Sheena Belarmino.

 Starting January 9, 2023, Sela, together with Jhai Ho and Gabb Skribikin will be the Dream Maker Pie Jocks on Dream Maker's weekdays variety show Pause & Play on PIE Channel.

 Acting career

-In June 14, 2020, Sela made her television debut when she starred in Ipaglaban Mo!: Yes Sir as Tiffany.
+On June 14, 2020, Sela made her television debut when she starred in Ipaglaban Mo!: Yes Sir as Tiffany.

 In February 2022, it was announced that Sela will play the role of Nica in the TVDG digital movie PILIkula: "Her Story" with Ella Cayabyab, and Sky Quizon.
 They've won the role via the KUMU campaign spearheaded by Star Hunt.
-This is her second TVDG digital movie after "2020 Vision" where she played Erika back in 2020, co-starring Ecka Sibug as Sandy.Earlier that year she also played the role of Marnie in the iWant Series "Goodbye Girl", which served as her web series debut.
-On July 2022, Sela made a quick appearance in the film "The Entitled" starring Alex Gonzaga and JC de Vera.
-It is her first appearance on Netflix and her third appearance in the big screen after her cameo scene in "Kun maupay man it panahon" last 2021 and the documentary film about MNL48, ICYMI: I See Me last 2019.
+This is her second TVDG digital movie after "2020 Vision" where she played Erika back in 2020, co-starring Ecka Sibug as Sandy.
+Earlier that year she also played the role of Marnie in the iWant Series "Goodbye Girl", which served as her web series debut.
+In July 2022, Sela made a quick appearance in the film "The Entitled" starring Alex Gonzaga and JC de Vera.
+It is her first appearance on Netflix and her third appearance in the big screen after her cameo scene in "Kun Maupay Man It Panahon" last 2021 and the documentary film about MNL48, ICYMI: I See Me last 2019.

+In 2023, Sela starred in her first major film casting as Jenny Mendoza, a supporting role in Melai Cantiveros' Ma'am Chief: Shakedown in Seoul.